antoine3107/Personal-Repo-Antoine-Limousin/week2_setup.md

 </center>
 </div>

-In this article I'm going to explain how I configured these two tools in the best possible way, and what the advantages of using them are.
+In this article we'll going to explain how we configured these two tools in the best possible way, and what the advantages of using them are.

 <br>